More Plan Options

 The average Louisiana senior compares three or more plan options before making an enrollment decision.

-Changes to 2021 Medicare Part D in Louisiana
+2021 Medicare Prescription Drug Plan Changes in Louisiana

 2021 Medicare Part D Standard Initial Deductible

 The initial deductible is the amount that you pay before your Medicare Part D plan begins paying its share of the costs.
 So, if you enroll in a 2021 prescription drug plan with a standard initial deductible, you'll spend $10 more out-of-pocket in 2021 before coverage begins.
 Most Medicare Part D plans have an initial deductible, but many popular Medicare Part D plans exclude Tier 1 and Tier 2 drugs from the deductible, giving immediate coverage on most lower-cost medications.